-We were particularly impressed by the blockchain data security presentation by Brian Platz at https://flur.ee/.
+Throughout the Data-Centric Architecture Forum presentations, we were particularly impressed by the blockchain data security presentation by Brian Platz at https://flur.ee/.
 Semantic tech is an obvious choice for organizations wishing to become data centric, but we often have to rely on security frameworks that work for legacy platforms.
 It was exciting to see a platform that addresses security in a way that is highly compatible with semantics.
 They also provide a solid architecture that is consistent with the goals of the DCA, regardless of whether their clients choose to go with more traditional relational configurations, or semantic configurations.

 We welcomed returning attendees from Lymba, showcasing some of the project work they’ve done while partnering with Semantic Arts.
 Mark Van Berkel from Schema App built an architecture based on outcomes from last year’s Data Centric Architecture Conference.
 It’s amazing what a small team can do in a short amount of time when they’re operating free from corporate constraints.